microsoft/presidio/docs/development.md

 Presidio services are PEP8 compliant and continuously enforced on style guide issues during the build process using `ruff`, in turn running `flake8` and other linters.

-Running ruff locally, using `pipenv run ruff check`, you can check for those issues prior to committing a change.
+Running ruff locally, using `pdm run ruff check`, you can check for those issues prior to committing a change.

 Ruff runs linters in addition to the basic `flake8` functionality, Presidio uses linters as part as ruff such as: